codefixer/walmart-api/README.md

 # Walmart API App

-NOTE: You must add a file named .env to the root directory that contains your Walmart API Key.
+NOTE: You must add a file named .env to the root directory.
+This file contains your Walmart API Key.
 Please add the following line inside it: REACT_APP_API_KEY=[YOUR_API_KEY]

 API Info: https://developer.walmartlabs.com/